Recording available for viewing this webinar, now.

 - Practice using tools to create a balanced approach in which students’ home languages and cultures are seen as foundational for learning and where students’ interactions and contributions, and lots of them, are key for successful learning

-This edWebinar will be of interest to K-12 teachers and school and district leaders.
-There will be time for questions at the end of the presentation.
-Register here.
+The edWebinar is of interest to K-12 teachers and school and district leaders.
+It is available for free by Registering here.

 About the Moderator